-Registration of new cervical sample takers 3.1.2 The cervical sample taker practises under their own HPI health provider index number, and appropriate health facility code The health professional identification number (CPN) is determined by the health worker's role.
-The number used by the registration body is used by the programme and a location number (facility code) is designated for each site used by the health professional.
-100% of samples are requested under appropriate HPI number Overseas trained cervical sample takers 3.1.3 Cervical screening services are responsible for ensuring that any overseas- trained cervical sample taker holds a current New Zealand practising certificate and meets the NCSP training requirements for cervical screening.
+TOPIC DEFINITION DETAIL TARGET Overseas trained cervical sample takers 3.1.4 Cervical screening services are responsible for ensuring that any overseas-trained cervical sample taker holds a current New Zealand practising certificate and meets the NCSP training requirements for cervical screening.
 Medical practitioners and midwives who have trained overseas should complete training appropriate to the Aotearoa New Zealand NCSP.
 Cervical sample takers trained overseas must meet NCSP training requirements.
 These competencies allow for training providers to adapt training and assessment to meet the needs of overseas trained cervical sample takers; they outline competencies of importance to be assessed in overseas trained cervical sample takers.
 Training providers must consider prior learning in assessing whether a full training course is necessary and should consult with NCSP Coordinators on a case-by-case basis.
-100% of medical practitioners and midwives who have trained overseas and are providing cervical screening complete NCSP HPV Primary Screening Modules.
-Assessing competence for trainee cervical sample takers 3.1.4 Trainee cervical sample takers demonstrate competence in obtaining informed consent, taking optimal cervical screening samples, and providing instructions to participants about how to take an HPV self-test.
-Trainee cervical sample takers demonstrate competence by: • taking 10 LBC samples from the cervix • facilitating HPV self-testing for 5 participants • maintaining a training workbook.
-100% of trainees meet competency standards.
+100% of medical practitioners and midwives who have trained overseas and are providing cervical screening complete NCSP Cervical Screening with HPV Testing modules.
+Assessing competence for cervical screening 3.1.5 Trainee cervical sample takers demonstrate competence in obtaining informed consent, taking optimal cervical screening samples, and providing instructions to participants about how to take an HPV self-test.
+Trainee cervical sample takers demonstrate competence by: taking 10 LBC samples from the cervix facilitating HPV self-testing for 5 participants maintaining a training workbook.
+HPV screen takers demonstrate competence by completing a Professional partnership clinical assessment.
+See appendix 3 100% of trainees meet competency standards.
+3.1.6 Trainee HPV screen takers demonstrate competence in assessing eligibility, obtaining informed consent, and providing instructions to participants about how to take an HPV self-test.
+HPV screen takers must have completed required training and a professional partnership clinical assessment prior to engaging with participants.
+It is the responsibility of the service provider and the responsible clinician to ensure training and assessment requirements are completed.
+100% of HPV Screen takers demonstrate competence